mhayes853/swift-operation/README.md

    2. You should be able to create your own data fetching paradigm for your own purposes.
 For instance, one could theoretically create a query paradigm for fetching recursive data such as nested comment threads, and that could be represented via some `RecursiveQueryRequest` protocol.
 5. **All data fetching paradigms should be derived from the most basic paradigmn.**
    1. `MutationRequest` and `PaginatedRequest` are built directly on top of `QueryRequest` itself.
 This allows all 3 query paradigms to share query logic such as retries.
 By implementing the retry modifier once, we can reuse it with ordinary queries, paginated infinite queries, and mutations.
    2. Your custom query paradigm should also be implementable on top of `QueryRequest`.
-This would allow all existing modifiers to work with your query paradigm, as well as being able to manage the state of your query paradigm though a `OperationStore`.
+This would allow all existing modifiers to work with your query paradigm, as well as being able to manage the state of your query paradigm though an `OperationStore`.
 6. **The library should support as many platforms, libraries, frameworks, and app architectures (TCA, MVVM, MV, etc.) as possible.**
    1. Just because you don’t like to put all your logic directly in a SwiftUI `View` doesn’t mean that you shouldn’t be able to use the full power of the library (unlike SwiftData).
    2. What architectural patterns or platforms you're deploying on have no concern with the library.
 Determing that is you, your team's, and your company’s job, not mine.
 As a result, it’s for the best that the library gives you a set of generic tools to integrate the library into your app's architecture.